External Layers in Air

-Calculation of appropriate trace width calculator sizes for current carrying is an important requirement of circuit board development.
+Calculation of appropriate trace width calculator sizes for current-carrying is an essential requirement of circuit board development.
 Common materials used for PCB tracks layout are copper and aluminum.
-It can offer a small resistance when current flows through them.
+It can offer a slight resistance when current flows through them.

-The resistance of a conductor at room temperature depends over three factors namely the conductivity of the material, effective length.Also the cross-sectional area of the conductor.
+The resistance of a conductor at room temperature depends on three factors: the conductivity of the material, effective length, and the cross-sectional area of the conductor.

 The dc resistance at room temperature with track’s length and cross-sectional area is related by using the following formula:

 Where R = Resistance of the conductor (Ω)